percona/pg_tde/README.md

 - Works with community PostgreSQL 16 and 17
 - Encrypts tuples and WAL
 - **Doesn't** encrypt indexes, temporary files, statistics
-- CPU expensive as it decrypts pages each time they read from bufferpool
+- CPU expensive as it decrypts pages each time they are read from bufferpool

 #### `tde_heap` access method
 - Works only with [Percona Server for PosgreSQL 17](https://docs.percona.com/postgresql/17/postgresql-server.html)
 - Uses extended Storage Manager and WAL APIs
-- Encrypts tupes, WAL and indexes
+- Encrypts tuples, WAL and indexes
 - **Doesn't** encrypt temporary files and statistics **yet**
 - Faster and cheaper than `tde_heap_basic`

 ## Documentation

-Full and comprehensive documentation about `pg_tde` available at https://percona.github.io/pg_tde/.
+Full and comprehensive documentation about `pg_tde` is available at https://percona.github.io/pg_tde/.

 ## Installation

 You can choose one of the given options.

-### Install Pecona Server for PostgreSQL which includes `pg_tde` with package manager
+### Install Percona Server for PostgreSQL which includes `pg_tde` with the package manager

    1. Install [percona-release](https://docs.percona.com/percona-software-repositories/installing.html) tool to configure repositories
    2. Enable Percona Distribuition for PostgreSQL repository